MicrosoftDocs/azure-devops-docs/docs/boards/get-started/sign-up-invite-teammates.md

 [!INCLUDE [temp](../includes/version-vsts-only.md)]

-Sign up for an Azure DevOps and Azure Boards to begin planning and tracking work.
-We walk you through the sign-up process for users located in the United States and that sign up through [azure.com/boards](https://azure.microsoft.com/services/devops/boards/?nav=min).
-Follow these steps when you want to accomplish the following:
+Sign up for an Azure DevOps and Azure Boards to start planning and tracking work.
+We walk you through the sign-up process and that sign up through [azure.com/boards](https://azure.microsoft.com/services/devops/boards/?nav=min).
+Follow these steps when you want to accomplish the following tasks:
-- Create a private or public project enabled Azure Boards services
+- Create a private or public project with Azure Boards enabled services
 - Track work using the Basic, Agile, Scrum, or CMMI process for tracking work
 - Create a Git or Team Foundation Version control (TFVC) repository for managing your code
 - Invite others to contribute to your project

-To sign-up and enable all Azure DevOps services, see [Sign up, sign in to Azure DevOps](../../user-guide/sign-up-invite-teammates.md).
-To learn more about the choices available to you, see the following resources:
+To sign up and enable all Azure DevOps Services, see [Sign up, sign in to Azure DevOps](../../user-guide/sign-up-invite-teammates.md).
+To learn more about the choices available to you, see these articles:
 -  [What is Azure Boards?](./what-is-azure-boards.md)
 -  [Choose a process](../work-items/guidance/choose-process.md)
 -  [Choose the right version control for your project](../../repos/tfvc/comparison-git-tfvc.md).

 ## Choose your sign-up option

-1. From your web browser, open the [Azure Boards](https://azure.microsoft.com/en-us/services/devops/boards/) sign-up page.
+1. From your web browser, open the [Azure Boards](https://azure.microsoft.com/services/devops/boards/) sign-up page.
 Supported web browsers include the latest versions of Edge, Internet Explorer, Safari (Mac), Firefox, and Chrome.

 	> [!div class="mx-imgBorder"]
 	> ![Create new project dialog](media/acquisition/start-free-azure-boards.png)